cloudmesh-community/book/chapters/iot/tools.md

 Bash
 ----

-Bash is preinstalled in OSX.
+Bash is pre-installed in OSX.
 A *bash* script contains *commands* in plain text.
 In order to create a bash script please decide for a convenient name.
 Let us assume we name our script *myscript*.
 Than you can create and edit such a script with